Luca Ceppitelli: Perugia

 Born in Castiglione del Lago, in the Province of Perugia, Umbria, Ceppitelli started his career at hometown club Perugia.
 He played once in 2006–07 Serie C1 season for the central Italy team, the last round of the season.

 Andria

 In January 2009 he left for southern Italy side A.S.
 Andria BAT in co-ownership deal, which the team represented the Province of Barletta–Andria–Trani, Apulia.
 Perugia also re-signed Giampaolo Giuliacci from Andria.
 In June 2009, Andria purchased him outright.

 In 2009–10 Lega Pro Prima Divisione season, he made 15 starts with Andria, plus 1 start in the relegation tie-breaker.
 That season he also received three call-up from Italy national under-20 football team, one for training camp, Four Nations Tournament, one for unofficial friendly against Serie D Best XI.
-He did not played the both matches.
+He did not play in either match.
 He also received a call-up to represent Prima Divisione Group B for a trophy against Group A's under-21 representative team.
 As the starting defender of the team in 433 formation he lost the match with the team.